-The rest of the exhibition present joyrides which is why most people come here in groups.
+The rest of the exhibition presents joyrides which is why most people come here in groups.
 The exhibition is meant to be experienced in a pack or two, as the experience calls you to take into consideration not only your perspective but that of another person.
-And because the experience is immediate, the conversation and questioning happens in real-time.
+And because the experience is immediate, the conversation and questioning happen in real-time.

 Except when you finally hit the Isometric slide - you're all by yourself - gleefully exiting the exhibition.